the1lab/1lab/src/Cat/Functor/Final.lagda.md

 ```

 Another general class of final functors is given by [[right adjoint]]
 functors.
 This follows directly from the characterisation of right
-adjoints in terms of [[universal morphisms]]: since the comma categories
+adjoints in terms of [[free objects]]: since the comma categories $c
-$c \swarrow R$ have initial objects, they are connected.
+\swarrow R$ have initial objects, they are connected.

 ```agda
 right-adjoint-is-final